 In a modern workplace using 2 way radios is still an absolutely integral part of the working environments for some industries.
 This is no different when it comes to some of the following industries;-

 The renting of ATEX or Intrinsically safe radio systems are still a key part of any plant and a mandatory requirement.
 Wherever there is an electrical spark or source of heat that could catch and cause and explosion, it isn't safe to operate normal two way radios.
 Motorola ATEX radios are industry leading and one of the most common manufacturers of ATEX two way radios.
+You also have the benefit of clear audio with Motorola Digital Walkie Talkies which can also operate in analogue mode if required.

 Whilst there are no such thing as an ATEX approved repeater.
 A repeater would in most cases, be needed when hiring radios.
 A repeater and suitable professional grade UHF or VHF aerial is something we always have available to hire.
 Siting a repeater outside of the hazardous area is common practice whilst still ensuring maximum radio coverage.